Near-Linear Time Local Polynomial Nonparametric Estimation with Box Kernels: Local polynomial regression

 We first consider the regression problem $Y_i=m_0(X_i)+\xi_i$.
 We start by introducing the concepts of \emph{kernel functions} and \emph{bandwidths}, which are crucial to almost every nonparametric estimation method: \begin{enumerate} \item A \emph{kernel function} $K:\mathbb R\to\mathbb R$ that satisfies constraints $\int_{-\infty}^\infty K(u)\ud u = 1$, $\int_{-\infty}^\infty K(u)u\ud u=0$ and $\int_{-\infty}^\infty K^2(u)\ud u < \infty$ is used to ``average'' neighboring data points in a certain manner.
 Common kernel functions include the box kernel $K(u)=\mathbb I[|u|\leq 1/2]$, the Gaussian kernel $K(u)=\frac{1}{\sqrt{2\pi}}e^{-u^2/2}$ and the Epanechnikov kernel $K(u)=\frac{3}{4\sqrt{5}}\max(0, 1-u^2/5)$.

-\item A \emph{bandwidth} parameter $h>0$ is used to control the size of the ``neighborhood'' of a certain test point $z\in\mathcal X$ in which training points are considered and smoothed.
-A small bandwidth $h$ will have fewer effective training points rendering the variance of the resulting estimate large, while a large bandwidth $h$ tends to ``over-smooth'' the unknown function over a large domain. \end{enumerate}
+\item A \emph{bandwidth} parameter $h>0$ is used to control the size of the ``neighborhood'' of a certain test point $z\in\mathcal X$ in which training points are incorporated and smoothed.
+A small bandwidth $h$ will have fewer effective training points rendering the variance of the resulting estimate large, while a large bandwidth $h$ tends to ``over-smooth'' the unknown function over a large domain and therefore leading to larger estimation bias. \end{enumerate}

-To estimate the value of the unknown regression function $m_0$ at a specific testing point $z$, first solve a weighted least-squares problem \footnote{Although in the literature the $\ell_2$ norm $\|x-X_i\|_2=\sqrt{\sum_{j=1}^d(x_j-X_{ij})^2}$ is more commonly used, replacing the $\ell_2$ norm with $\ell_\infty$ does not affect the statistical properties of $\hat\theta_n$, because $\ell_2$ and $\ell_\infty$ are equivalent norms when dimension $d$ is fixed.}
+To estimate the value of the unknown regression function $m_0$ at a specific testing point $z$, first solve a weighted least-squares problem \footnote{Although in the literature the $\ell_2$ norm $\|z-X_i\|_2=\sqrt{\sum_{j=1}^d(z_j-X_{ij})^2}$ is more commonly used, replacing the $\ell_2$ norm with $\ell_\infty$ does not affect the statistical properties of $\hat\theta_n$, because $\ell_2$ and $\ell_\infty$ are equivalent norms when dimension $d$ is fixed.}

-where $\|x-X_i\|_\infty = \max_{1\leq j\leq d}|x_j-X_{ij}|$.
+where $\|z-X_i\|_\infty = \max_{1\leq j\leq d}|z_j-X_{ij}|$.
 Afterwards, $\hat m_n(z)$ is taken to be $\hat\theta_n^\top\psi_z(z)$, which corresponds to the first component of $\hat\theta_n$.

 \begin{example} When $K(\cdot)$ is taken to be the box kernel $K(u)=\mathbb I[|u|\leq 1/2]$, Eq.~(\ref{eq:lpr}) can be re-formulated as